 Trustpilot stars Verified badge verified

-It was fast and easy
+It was quick and easy to use.

 Trustpilot stars Verified badge verified